SKhai77/horiseon-code-refact/README.md

 ### HTML File
 - Replaced the page's title with a descriptive page title.
-- Added **alt** attributes to **img** tags for image accessibility.
+- Added alt attributes to img tags for image accessibility.
 - Replaced generic elements and selector names with appropriate semantic elements and selector names.
 - Added comments properly before each element or section of the code.
 - Fixed indentation of the code.

 ### CSS File
-- Added comments properly before each selectors or section and properties of the code.
+- Added comments properly before each section or selectors and properties of the code.
 - Reduced duplicate codes by changing, replacing and combining selectors.

-## Code Languages
+## Code Language

 - HTML
 - CSS